carla-simulator/carla/Docs/how_to_run.md

 Running the server
 ------------------

+!!! note
-IMPORTANT: By default the game starts in networking mode.
+    By default the game starts in networking mode.
 It will hang until a client is connected.
 See below how to run it without client.

 The server can be started by running the `CarlaUE4.sh` script.
 When run in networking mode (controlled by the CARLA client), it is highly recommended to